simplyblock/autoscaling/README-NeonVM.md

 ```

 Because the filesystem lives on the PVC, the contents survive VM restarts without any guest-side bootstrapping.

+PVC expansions are detected automatically.
+Once the underlying claim grows, NeonVM resizes the attached virtio disk and runs `resize2fs` inside the guest so the filesystem fills the new space without manual intervention.
 ```

 ### Check virtual machine running